Schema-Free Design

 A short introduce about CouchDB first for those who don't know.
 Apache CouchDB is an open-source document-oriented NoSQL database, implemented in Erlang.
 It is very easy to use as CouchDB makes use of the ubiquitous HTTP protocol and JSON data format.
 Do check out their Official Website for more detail. 😉. - Source: dev.to / over 3 years ago

 So I am building a project using databases called CouchDB & PouchDB.
-I have talked them first here where PouchDB was giving me trouble, it turned out be me not knowing my javascript good enough. 🙈. - Source: dev.to / almost 4 years ago
+I have talked them first here where PouchDB was giving me trouble, it turned out be me not knowing my javascript good enough. 🙈. - Source: dev.to / about 4 years ago

 Personally, I prefer using CouchDB for server side storage and PouchDB.js on the client side because you can start making your app and storing your data with just PouchDB and run it entirely in your web browser.
-Source: almost 4 years ago
+Source: about 4 years ago

 Do you know an article comparing CouchDB to other products?